 If you’re looking for an electric model, refer to my guide on choosing the best electric pasta machine.

-If you’re looking for a Lello machine, I recommend you read my Philips Pasta Maker review instead.
+If you’re looking for a Lello machine, I recommend you read my review of the Philips Pasta Maker instead.

 The Lello 2730 Pro Pastamaster has been on the market for over a decade, and the question whether it can still hold up against the newer electric pasta makers start popping up more frequently than ever.
 This review on the Lello will tell you what you can expect from this pasta maker on a daily or weekly basis, but will also be compared to a few of the newer (and maybe better) players on the market.